-Child find refers to activities undertaken by public education agencies to identify, locate, and evaluate children residing within the School's geographic boundaries, who are suspected of having disabilities, regardless of the severity of their disability, and determine the child's need for special education and related services.
-The purpose is to locate these children so that a free appropriate public education can be made available.
-The types of disabilities that, if found, cause a child to need services are a cognitive disability (mental retardation), a hearing impairment including deafness, speech or language impairment, visual impairment including blindness, emotional disturbance, orthopedic impairment, autism, traumatic brain injury, other health impairment, specific learning disability, deaf-blindness, or multiple disabilities, by reason thereof, the disabled child needs special education and related services.
+Child find refers to activities undertaken by public education agencies to identify, locate, and evaluate children residing within the STUDENT HANDBOOK 2025-26 | GREATER CINCINNATI EDITION

+School's geographic boundaries, who are suspected of having disabilities, regardless of the severity of their disability, and determine the child's need for special education and related services.
+The purpose is to locate these children so that a free and appropriate public education can be made available.
+The types of disabilities that, if found, cause a child to need services are a cognitive disability, a hearing impairment including deafness, speech or language impairment, visual impairment including blindness, emotional disturbance, orthopedic impairment, autism, traumatic brain injury, other health impairment, specific learning disability, deaf-blindness, or multiple disabilities, by reason thereof, the disabled child needs special education and related services.